marzeverett/nn_sequences/README.md

 * experiment_name: Name of the experiment to run (Note -- if providing multiple experiments, the index of each is assumed to be the experiment name and added afterward.)

-## TODO
+## Notes
-* Run and see if F1 supported on other CPU
+* Runs 1-12 Used Dice Loss
-* Run several experiments on differment models for frost prediction
+* Runs 13-24 Used Binary Cross Entropy